nuprl/MultiPL-T/README.md

 5. Fine-tuned off-the-shelf LLMs for each low-resource language.
 The resources needed to fine-tune an LLM vary significantly based on the LLM size.
-   The MultiPL-T dataset is small enough that one can fine-tune StarCoderBase-1B in a few hours on an A100.
-However, the larger models require several days and also require 4-8 A100 GPUs.
+   The MultiPL-T dataset is small enough that one can fine-tune StarCoderBase-1B in less than an hour on a consumer GPU.
+However, the larger models require several days and multi-GPU machines.

    Our fine-tuned models are available in this collection: